Direct Access for Answers to Conjunctive Queries with Aggregation

 We claim that since $x_1$ and $y$ are not neighbors, there exists a variable $x' \in X_R$ that is not a neighbor of $x_1$ in $Q_R$.
-Assume, by way of contradiction, that no such variable exists and so every variable of $X$ is a neighbor of $x_1$.
-Recall our assumption that $Q_R$ is acyclic, and let $T$ be a join tree of $Q_R$.
-Due to the running-intersection property, for each variable $w$ in $X_R \cup \set{x_1}$, the induced subgraph of nodes containing $w$ forms a connected subtree, and let us denote it by $T_w$.
-It is known that every set of subtrees of $T$ fulfills the \e{Helly property}~\cite{DBLP:journals/networks/Trotter83}: if the intersection of every two trees in the set is non-empty, then the intersection of all trees in the set is non-empty.
-For every two variables $w_1$ and $w_2$ in $X_R$, the subtree $T_{w_1}$ and $T_{w_2}$ share the vertex of $R$.
-Since $x_1$ is a neighbor of each variable $w$ in $X_R$, the subtrees $T_w$ and $T_{x_1}$ also share a vertex.
-Therefore, the subtrees induced by the variables in $X_R \cup \set{x_1}$ share a vertex.
-This vertex contains all variables in $X \cup \set{x_1}$, and so, it also contains $y$, contradicting the fact that $y$ and $x_1$ are not neighbors.
-We conclude that there exists a variable $x' \in X$ such that $x_1$ and $x'$ are not neighbors.
+Assume, by way of contradiction, that no such variable exists and so every variable of $X_R$ is a neighbor of $x_1$.
+By \Cref{lemma:atom-neighbors}, there exists an atom in $Q_R$, and by extension $Q$ that contains $\set{x_1} \cup X_R$.
+Recall that we constructed $Q_R$ as the $R$-deannotation of $Q$ by adding $y$ to every atom that contains $X_R$.
+Therefore, $x_1$ and $y$ occur jointly in the atom that contains $\set{x_1} \cup X_R$ and are neighbors.
+We conclude that since $x_1$ and $y$ are not neighbors, there exists a variable $x' \in X_R$ such that $x_1$ and $x'$ are not neighbors.